13-15 April 2018

 Perhaps you are wondering what mindfulness is all about, or simply curious about what mindfulness meditation may bring to your life?

-Mindfulness is a recognised method to help you experience the world as it is.
-An established way to aid stress reduction, reduce time dedicated to worrying and living in the past, mindfulness can instead help you focus on living in the moment.
+It is a recognised method to help you experience the world as it is.
+An established way to aid stress reduction, reduce time dedicated to worrying and living in the past, and instead can help you focus on living in the moment.

 During this weekend in the beautiful countryside you will explore how mindfulness can help you face daily challenges and live more peacefully in the present moment.